ukijs/uki/README.md

-I rolled this together after lots of frustration with existing MVC frameworks (Angular and Backbone, I'm looking at you) that really constrain what you do, force you to read a ton of documentation, and make you drink their particular philosophical kool-aid---only to help you do some simple things.
+I rolled this together after lots of frustration with existing MVC frameworks (Angular and Backbone, I'm looking at you) that really constrain what you do, force you to read a ton of documentation, and make you drink their particular philosophical kool-aid—only to help you do some simple things.

 I don't claim this is better than anything else out there.
 But if any of these things sound appealing, maybe it's worth trying out: